How to Choose a CRE Branding Agency

 A professional branding agency has a defined process.
 They should be able to walk you through how they move from discovery to strategy to design to final delivery.
 If an agency is vague about process or skips straight to showing you what things could look like, that is a warning sign.

-Look for a process that includes a discovery or strategy phase where they learn your business, your audience, and your competitive landscape, a point of alignment on positioning before design begins, clear rounds of revision and defined deliverables, and a handoff that includes brand guidelines your team can actually use.
+Look for a process that includes a discovery or strategy phase where they learn your business, your audience, and your competitive landscape.
+Look for a clear point of alignment on positioning before design begins, clear rounds of revision and defined deliverables, and a handoff that includes brand guidelines your team can actually use.

 The process matters because it protects you from a brand that looks good but does not hold up when your leasing team tries to apply it to signage, email templates, and property brochures six months later.